ShawnFeiz/TriviaGame/README.md

 # TriviaGame
+Hey Alexa, let's play a game.
+How about Amazon Trivia?

 Quick fun trivia game built using jQuery.
 Showcasing competency on time intervals.